Salt Lake City Eye SurgeonLicensed ophthalmologists experienced in Cataract Surgery

 Treatment for cataracts:

 Wearing sunglasses or glasses that filter out harmful UV light rays is the best way to slow the development of cataracts, but once a visually-significant cataract has developed the only available treatment is surgical.
 The goal of cataract surgery is to remove the clouded lens and replace it with an artificial lens called an intraocular lens (IOL).
-Prior to surgery, the cataract surgeon obtains measurements of the eye to determine the power and type of IOL to place in the eye.
+Prior to surgery, our Salt Lake City ophthalmologist obtains measurements of the eye to determine the power and type of IOL to place in the eye.
 The surgeon will also discuss the IOL options available to the patient which can further enhance one's vision potential and reduce their dependence on glasses.
-Come visit our cataracts eye surgeons in Murray for more information about cataracts and cataract surgery in Utah.
+Book an appointment with a Salt Lake City cataract surgeon at our clinic for more information about cataracts and cataract surgery in Utah.